-One of the most successful approaches is simulated annealing (SA).
-At the start: define an initial partition of the nodes into communities.
+In the simulated annealing (SA) approach, one starts from an initial partition of the nodes into communities.

 At each step, a node is chosen at random and moved to a different community, also chosen at random.

 If the change improves the modularity ($\Delta Q > 0$), it is always accepted, otherwise it is accepted with a probability $exp(\Delta Q/kT)$.